Françoise Wilhelmi de Toledo

+Françoise Wilhelmi de Toledo (5 February 1953 – 1 May 2026) was a Swiss physician and researcher known for her work on therapeutic fasting.

-Françoise Wilhelmi de Toledo (born 1953 in Geneva, Switzerland) is a physician and researcher for fasting.
-She is the founder of the Medical Association for Fasting and Nutrition (ÄGHE) and Managing Director of the family-owned company Buchinger Wilhelmi, established by Otto Buchinger in 1953.
+Wilhelmi de Toledo was a co-founder of the Medical Association for Fasting and Nutrition (Ärztegesellschaft für Heilfasten und Ernährung, ÄGHE) and served as managing director of the family-owned company Buchinger Wilhelmi, founded by Otto Buchinger.

-Life
+Early life and education

-Françoise Wilhelmi de Toledo graduated from medical school in Geneva in 1982 and continued her education in Switzerland.
-She earned her doctoral degree in Basel.
-The title of her dissertation was “Methodical Problems in Assessing the Vitamin Balance in Fasting.”
+Wilhelmi de Toledo was born in Geneva, Switzerland on 5 February 1953.
+She studied medicine in Geneva, graduating in 1982.
+She continued her postgraduate training in Switzerland and obtained her doctoral degree in Basel.
+Her dissertation was titled Methodical Problems in Assessing the Vitamin Balance in Fasting.

-In 2012 she completed her education with an Executive Master for Family Entrepreneurship M.A. from Zeppelin University in Friedrichshafen, Germany.
+In 2012, she completed an Executive Master of Business Administration (EMBA) in Family Entrepreneurship at Zeppelin University in Friedrichshafen, Germany.